tianyi-zhang/interactive-program-synthesis/README.md

 1. Clone this project.
 2. If you are a Mac user, please copy `lib/libz3java.dylib`, `lib/com.microsoft.z3.jar`, and `lib/libz3.dylib` to `/usr/local/lib`.
 3. Import the `back-end` folder into Eclipse as an existing Maven project ([instruction](https://vaadin.com/learn/tutorials/import-maven-project-eclipse)).
-4. In Eclipse, add `-s lib/` as the runtime commandline argument of the `SynthesisServer` class ([Tutorial: How to add a commandline argument in Eclipse](https://www.codejava.net/ides/eclipse/how-to-pass-arguments-when-running-a-java-program-in-eclipse)).
+4. In Eclipse, add `-s lib/` as the runtime commandline argument of the `HTTPServer` class ([Tutorial: How to add a commandline argument in Eclipse](https://www.codejava.net/ides/eclipse/how-to-pass-arguments-when-running-a-java-program-in-eclipse)).
-5. Run `SynthesisServer` to start the synthesis server.
-6. Run `HTTPServer` to start the HTTP server.
+5. Run `HTTPServer` to start the server.
 7. Open `http://localhost:8080` in your web browser.ser.

 **Note1:** We use Eclipse for development, so the instructions above are based on Eclipse.
 You can also use other IDEs such as [IntelliJ](https://www.lagomframework.com/documentation/1.6.x/java/IntellijMaven.html).
 We recommend using a modern IDE since it is easier to run and debug.